rprat-pro/MATools/README.md

 MATimer::timers::finalize();
 ```

+These functions create the root MATimerNode and capture your application runtime.

 ### Place your timers

-At the begining of your function/routine, put this instruction :
+At the beginning of your function/routine, put this instruction :

 ```
 START_TIMER("section_name");
 ```

-Limitation : only one instruction per scope.
+Limitation: only one instruction per scope.
-Limitation : these timers are not thread-safe.
+Limitation: these timers are not thread-safe.

 ### Output